-Informal Friday Recitals are generally held every Friday during each semester at Noon in Fulkerson Recital Hall.
+Informal Friday Recitals are generally held every Friday during each semester at Noon in an appropriately-sized Music classroom on a space available basis.
 Sign-up sheets are available on the Bulletin Board across from Room 141.

 Studio Recital

 A recital of students from a particular studio or area.